There was a time in this fair land when the railroad did not run

 The years went by.
 I conducted interviews, wrote features and reviewed concerts as an arts & entertainment reporter at the Waterloo Region Record for three decades beginning in 1986; but I never got around to writing the life story of the artist who set me on the creative path that comprised my professional life.

 What I might have written has been rendered inconsequential by Canadian music journalist Nicholas Jennings and his fine new bio Lightfoot.
-It’s likely to remain the definitive biography because of Jennings’ access to the famously reticent artist and the people who know him best.
+It’s likely to remain the definitive biography because of Jennings’ access to the famously reticent artist and to the people who know him best.

 The bio is straight-up journalism.
 It traces the singer/songwriter’s childhood through a professional career that began in Toronto’s Yorkville in the Swinging 60s.
 Jennings, a music critic and feature writer for Maclean’s magazine from 1980 to 2000 and author of Before the Gold Rush, isn’t a flashy writer; there are few flights of poetic fancy.

 Nonetheless, he paints a full portrait of the artist, warts and all, including bad concert behaviour fuelled by heavy drinking (Lightfoot is a reformed alcoholic), serial infidelities, neglect of the significant women in his life and his absence in the lives of his children for many years.
 These darker hues are balanced by the lighter hues of Lightfoot’s blue-collar work ethic, which he maintained even as fame brought him increasing wealth; his steadfast loyalty; his deep love of nature which inspired his music and encouraged his environmental activism; and his compassionate devotion to social causes.

 Lightfoot emerges has a man and an artist who faced demons as he struggled mightily with guilt and regret on the path toward redemption and atonement.